Fast Basins and Branched Fractal Manifolds of Attractors of Iterated Function Systems: Introduction

-The branched fractal manifold $\mathbb L$ associated with a point-fibred attractor of an invertible IFS is defined in Section~\ref{leafsec}.
+The branched fractal manifold $\mathbb{L}$ associated with a point-f\/ibred attractor of an invertible IFS is def\/ined in Section~\ref{leafsec}.
 It is a metric space constructed from the symbolic fast basin $\widehat {\mathbb{I}}$ by identifying some addresses.
-It is a disjoint union of certain leaves, each leaf being homeomorphic to one of at most $N+1$ subsets of $A$, but $\mathbb L$ itself may not be locally compact.
-Also, $\mathbb L$ contains isometric copies, called sheets, of all the fractal continuations of the original attractor.
+It is a disjoint union of certain leaves, each leaf being homeomorphic to one of at most~$N+1$ subsets of~$A$, but~$\mathbb{L}$ itself may not be locally compact.
+Also, $\mathbb{L}$ contains isometric copies, called sheets, of all the fractal continuations of the original attractor.
 The branched fractal manifold contains, in a concise way, information on the global addressing discussed in Section~\ref{symbtheorysec}.
-A description of $\mathbb L$, providing its main properties, is the content of Theorem~\ref{metricthm} and Theorem~\ref{sevenpttwothm}.
+A description of~$\mathbb{L}$, providing its main properties, is the content of Theorems~\ref{metricthm} and~\ref{sevenpttwothm}.
 Examples are provided.
-2mm

-Notions related to but distinct from fast basins and branched fractal manifolds occur in the literature, mainly in the context of IFSs of similitudes with the open set condition (OSC).
-In particular, some fast basins are fractafolds as defined by Stritchartz \cite[Section 5.4]{strichartz1}, and some are examples of fractafold bundles as defined by Ionescu and Kumjian \cite{ionescu}.
-We discuss these related notions in more detail in the following paragraphs.